-Consumer interest in boats has grown exponentially in recent years, according to the National Marines Manufacturers Association.
+Consumer interest in boats has grown exponentially in recent years, according to the National Marine Manufacturers Association.
 This has resulted in record-breaking boat sales, increased price trends, and no real signs of slowing anytime soon.

 When it comes to making a large purchase like a boat, though, taking out a loan might be necessary to give you access to the funds you need.
 This loan will then be repaid — plus any fees and interest charges — over a defined period of time, called a loan term.
+If you’re ready to become a member of the boat owners’ club, learn how we do boat loans at Trident Funding.

 The length of that boat loan term can affect many things, such as your monthly payment requirement and how long you remain in debt.
 So, how long can you finance a boat for and what sort of terms should you expect to be offered when taking out a boat loan?